de-vnull/vnstat-on-merlin/more-info.md

 # Release versions - R1 and R2 #

 * R1 is the original vnStat-on-Merlin, which uses vnstat version 1.18, and is available for all platforms (MIPs, ARM, AARCH64).
 A legacy branch will provide support for MIPs routers but all others will be migrated to R2.
 * R2 is the update to vnStat-on-Merlin, and uses vnstat version 2.x, but is available only for ARM and AARCH64.
-This will become the primary branch for all other supported routers.
+This will become the primary branch for supported routers.
+  - The vnStat 2.x package does not exist for MIPS, so these routers will be kept on the R1 "Legacy" branch, with existing functionality but without the interactive charts.

 # Data-limits